Frequently Asked Questions

-International students attending a U.S. university should use the domestic application.
-International students attending international colleges or universities should use the international application.
+International students who are attending a U.S. university should use the domestic application.
+International students who are attending international universities should use the international application.

-What is the code for submitting GRE scores to UTHSC-Houston Registrar's Office?
+What is the code for submitting GRE scores to the UTHSC-Houston Registrar's Office?

 The code is 6907; no department code is necessary.